brimdata/super/book/src/formats/sup.md

 The null value is represented by the string `null`.

 A value of any type can be null.
-It is up to an implementation to decide how external data structures map into and out of null values of different types.

 ### 3. Examples